Richard Burr: Caucus membership

+Post-Senate career

+In 2025, Burr introduced Tulsi Gabbard at her confirmation hearing to be Director of National Intelligence, his first visit to the Capitol since his term ended.

 Personal life

 Burr's car, a 1973 Volkswagen Thing, is "something of a local celebrity" on Capitol Hill.
 Burr has a known aversion to reporters, once even climbing out of his office window while carrying his dry cleaning to avoid them.
 Burr is a member of the United Methodist Church.

 Burr has been married to Brooke Fauth Burr, a real estate agent, since 1984, and they have two sons, Tyler and William.
 Both work for tobacco companies.
-He is a distant relative of 19th century vice-president Aaron Burr, as a descendant of one of Aaron Burr’s brothers.
+He is a distant relative of 19th century vice-president Aaron Burr, as a descendant of one of Aaron Burr's brothers.